🚀 We're launching Video Optimization in beta! Read the announcement.

 Syntax: contain=<size>

-contain behaves like the CSS background size "contain".
+contain behaves like the CSS background-size "contain".
 It will resize the image so that it completely fits inside the target area while conserving the original aspect ratio.
 The resulting image will be smaller than a target size which aspect ratio is not the same as the aspect ratio of the input.

-For instance, applying contain=150x100 to our beloved face of a cat will result in the following 150x94 image:
+For instance, applying contain=150x100 to a 300x188 close-up of a cat will result in the following 150x94 image:

 contain-max